-The statement of reserves data and other oil and gas information set forth below is dated March 19, 2019 and effective as at December 31, 2018.
+The statement of reserves data and other oil and gas information set forth below is dated March 18, 2020 and effective as at December 31, 2019.
+The information contained herein was prepared as of March 18, 2020.

 Disclosure of Reserves Data